Shelbourne F.C. in European football: Relatively recent past: 1992–2003

 In 2000, things started looking up for the Reds in Europe.
 A late Richie Baker free kick gave Shels a 1–0 away win against Macedonian side Sloga Jugomagnat in the Champions League qualifiers.
 It was a historic first ever away win in Europe for the Reds, and it was also the first away win in a European tie by a League of Ireland side for eighteen years.
-In the home leg, winning 1–0 with ten minuted to go, Shels conceded a penalty which was converted.
+In the home leg, winning 1–0 with ten minutes to go, Shels conceded a penalty which was converted.
 With Sloga only needing one more to progress, Shels survived an injury time scare when defender Owen Heary somehow managed to clear the ball off his own goal line after keeper Steve Williams had been lobbed.
+It was the first time a League of Ireland side had progressed in Europe's premier club competition since the 1970s.

-In the second round against Rosenborg, 10,000 fans crammed into Tolka Park for the first leg, but Shels lost 3-1 despite an excellent performance.
-The away leg finished 1-1 after Rosenborg grabbed a late equaliser.
+In the second round against Rosenborg, 10,000 fans crammed into Tolka Park for the first leg, but Shels lost 3–1 despite an excellent performance.
+The away leg finished 1–1 after Rosenborg grabbed a late equaliser.
 Richie Foran scored the Reds' goals in both legs.

+The home ties against Killie, Rangers and Rosenborg were all broadcast live on Eurosport.

 Brøndby were Shels opponents in the UEFA Cup in 2001/02, and the Danes advanced to the next round after winning 2–0 in Brøndby Stadion and 3–0 in Tolka Park.

 The following season saw Shels back in the Champions League qualifiers, but after drawing 2–2 away to Hibernians of Malta, conceded an injury time goal at home and missed out on a second round tie with Boavista.

-2003 saw Shels play Slovenian side NK Olimpija of Ljubljana in the UEFA Cup, but Shels lost 1–0 away and 3–2 at home.
+2003 saw Shels play Slovenian side NK Olimpija of Ljubljana in the UEFA Cup, but Shels lost 1–0 at the Bežigrad Stadium and 3–2 at home.